joinself/restful-client/README.md

 ## Common Development Tasks

-This section describes some common development tasks using this starter kit.
+This section describes some common development tasks using this restful client.

 ### Implementing a New Feature